3 Keys to Become a Great Mentor

 Estimated Reading Time Widget: In Edit Mode!

-I recently received an email from a very gifted co-worker who asked the following:
+I recently received an email from a very gifted co-worker who asked:

 I would love to glean some wisdom from how you run your internships and do mentoring.
 What are the top three goals you have with your ministry students?
 What are the three most valuable things you do with them monthly?